patozgg/C8-backup-toolkit/doc/storage/GCP/GooglePrerequisite.md

 Login to Google Cloud and go to Cloud Storage (This can be searched with the search bar) then follow the next steps.

-1. Click on Create Bucket
+1. Go to buckets and click on create bucket

 ![Create Bucket ](image/createbucket.png)

 2. Choose a name and leave the rest of the configurations as default